Close Menu

 Another group with a high risk of serious complications is relatively young patients with insufficient insulin.
 The third group is those who have diabetes who matched the original type 1 diagnosis.

-The research team also identified different types of microbiomic bacterial ecosystem in our digestive system – which can react differently to the same medication, making it more or less effective.
+The research team also identified different types of microbiomic bacterial ecosystems in our digestive system, which can react differently to the same medication, making it more or less effective.

 Reference: